5 Things to Know About the iPadOS 14.2 Update

 Apple

-5 Things to Know About the iOS 14.2 Update
+8 Things to Know About the iPhone 6s iOS 14 Update

-Apple’s confirmed a new iOS 14.2 update and the firmware is now in beta testing ahead of a release for iPhone.
+The iOS 14 update is out of beta testing which means iPhone 6s and iPhone 6s Plus users around the world can now download Apple’s new operating system.

-iOS 14.2 is a milestone release (x.x) which means it should bring new features, security enhancements, and fixes for bugs impacting the current version of iOS 14.
+Apple’s decision to push iOS 14 to the iPhone 6s and iPhone 6s Plus came as a bit of a surprise given their age.
+They were released all the way back in 2015.

 Try Starz or HBO Free with Amazon Channels